brooklynrail/brooklynrail-platform/content/people/alison-de-lima-greene.md

   at the Center for Curatorial Leadership, she has organized numerous exhibitions, and her recent projects have profiled Mark Rothko, Mike and Doug Starn, and Pipilotti Rist.
-Working closely with Harry Cooper, Kate Nesin, and Mark Godfrey, she co-curated _Philip Guston Now_, on view in Houston through January 16, 2023."
+Working closely with Harry Cooper, Kate Nesin, and Mark Godfrey, she co-curated _Philip Guston Now,_ on view in Houston through January 16, 2023."
 portraits:
   - media: 2021/03/alison-de-lima-greene